Young Minds Explore Deep Science for New Space Material

 After completing the project in South East Asia, Canumalla took a position in 1999 with the CSU and NASA to develop coatings on aero engine blades.

-“I had a previous internship (at a Tier 1 supplier),” Preuss said.
-“However, the type of work that I was doing there was just Excel (spreadsheets).
-It was really boring, actually.
-My boss was located out of a different plant, so communication was a really big negative there, I would say.”
+“I had a previous internship at a Tier One supplier,” Preuss said.
+“However, the type of work that I was doing there was just Excel spreadsheets.
+It was really boring.
+My boss was located out of a different plant, so communication was a really big negative there.”

 Frustrated by that first “traditional” engineering internship, Preuss decided to look elsewhere.
-After interviewing at Weldaloy for one of his classes, Preuss decided to apply.
+Preuss decided to apply at Weldaloy.

 “I’ve always liked smaller companies.
 It’s a lot more personal, as opposed to feeling like a number and just trying to hit the numbers for the shareholders or something like that.
-So, it is nice to have higher-ups who truly care about you and your development…and then here, I have Ram constantly sitting right behind me, looking at my screen.
-So, it’s easy to just turn around and ask him for a technical question.”
+So, it is nice to have higher-ups who truly care about you and your development.
+Here at Wedlay, I have Dr. Ram available 24/7.
+It’s easy to ask him questions and get insightful answers immediately.”